Introduction

 NTP’s technique exploits the fact that while the quartz crystals used in PC clocks are not very accurate, they are quite stable - that is, their frequency drift in response to environmental changes is slow.

 Most computers are just NTP clients.
 They send NTP requests to a set of servers and use the replies to adjust the local clock.
-It is generally expected that NTP clients will have an accuracy (that is, maximum divergence from the master atomic clock) of of "a few tens of milliseconds" [RFC-5905]; however, problems such as asymmetric routing, bufferbloat, or large time jitter (especially likely on cable networks) can degrade accuracy to around 100 ms and even worse in extreme cases.
+It is generally expected that NTP clients will have an accuracy (that is, maximum divergence from the master atomic clock) of "a few tens of milliseconds" [RFC-5905]; however, problems such as asymmetric routing, bufferbloat, or large time jitter (especially likely on cable networks) can degrade accuracy to around 100 ms and even worse in extreme cases.

 Some NTP hosts are time servers.
 They respond to NTP clients with time read from high-precision reference clocks (often abbreviated "refclocks") synchronized to national time standards.
 The refclocks are all the kinds of precision time source discussed earlier in this document.